andygott/andygott.github.io/_posts/2014-03-09-time-for-change.md

 ### Connect Big with Small

 Similarly, small social enterprises should learn from large organisations.
-At [Fieldwork](http://madebyfieldwork.com/), we work with large charities and tiny organisations, and we’re starting to see ways to cross-pollinate.
+At [Fieldwork](http://madebyfieldwork.com/), we’ve been working with large charities and tiny organisations, and we’re starting to see ways to cross-pollinate.

 I’d love to see large organisations open up data, share their learnings, and use unique insights, gleaned from testing and running programmes with large audiences, to mentor social startups.